moby/moby/man/docker-ps.1.md

    Show all containers.
 Only running containers are shown by default.
 The default is *false*.

 **--before**=""
-   Show only container created before Id or Name, include non-running ones.
+   Show only containers created before Id or Name, including non-running containers.

 **--help**
   Print usage statement